Crondall: Architecture

-Barley Pound, Motte and Bailey
+Barley Pound motte-and-bailey

-Barley Pound is a large ring-motte with four baileys and is one of the best examples of a ring and bailey fortress in Hampshire.
+Barley Pound is a large ring-motte with four baileys and is one of the best examples of a ring-and-bailey fortress in Hampshire.
 The fortification may be the "Lidelea Castle" which was mentioned in the Gesta Stephani for 1147, when it was besieged and captured by King Stephen.
-After its return to Henry of Blois, Bishop of Wincheter it was abandoned in favour of Farnham Castle.
+After its return to Henry of Blois, Bishop of Winchester it was abandoned in favour of Farnham Castle.
 Archaeological work has uncovered evidence of an 8-inch thick wall along with a masonry keep.

 To the east is Powderham Castle which was a siege-castle to Barley Pound.
-It too was founded by the Bishop of Winchester and built during The Anarchy in the reign of King Stephen.
-It was originally an earth and timber ringwork fortress, encased by a ditch and with a counterscarp bank.
-Due to the demolition of its encasing rampart, the ringwork now resembles a low flat-topped motte.
-It now also has a dense cover of trees.
-Excavations on the mound have uncovered post-holes and large flints which may indicate former buildings.
+It was founded by the Bishop of Winchester and built during The Anarchy in the reign of King Stephen.
+It was originally an earth and timber ringwork fortress.
+Excavations on the mound have discovered post-holes and flints which may indicate former buildings.

 All Saints, Norman Church

 The 12th-century Norman parish church, All Saints, which operates as part of the Parish of Crondall and Ewshot, has been called 'The Cathedral of North Hampshire'.
 It replaced a Saxon church on the same site and the Saxon font remains from that period.
-The east end of the Nave dates to 1170.
+The east end of the nave dates to 1170.
 The original bell tower was poorly designed for the weight of the bells it housed and by 1657 the whole tower had to be dismantled to prevent its total collapse.
 In 1659 a new brick tower, modelled on St Matthews in Battersea, was erected at the NE corner of the original structure.

-Among notable interior features are an early brass of 1370, the dogtooth mouldings of the chancel arch and the imposing arcades and foliate capitals of the Nave.
+Among notable interior features are an early brass of 1370, the dogtooth mouldings of the chancel arch and the imposing arcades and foliate capitals of the nave.
 To date All Saints has undergone two major restorations, the first in 1847 by the architect Benjamin Ferrey and the second in 1871 under the guidance of Sir George Gilbert Scott.
 In 1995 the "National Association of Decorative and Fine Arts Societies" (NADFAS) declared All Saints to be one of the finest examples of architecture of its style in the country.

 There have been reported sightings of the ghosts of Parliamentarian soldiers, including a mounted Roundhead in full battle dress, in the churchyard, following the use of the church as a minor outpost during the English Civil War.